alberto0723/DORM/README.md

   --logging             Enables logging
   --show_sql            Prints the generated SQL statements --hide_warnings       Silences warnings
-  --create              Creates the catalog (otherwise it would be loaded from either a file or
-                        DBMS)
-  --supersede           Overwrites the existing catalog during creation --hg_path <path>      Path to hypergraphs folder --hypergraph <hg>     File generated for the hypergraph with pickle --dbconf_file <db_conf>
-                        Filename of the configuration file for DBMS connection --dbschema <sch>      Database schema
+  --create              Creates the catalog (otherwise it would be loaded from either a file or DBMS) --supersede           Overwrites the existing catalog during creation --hg_path <path>      Path to hypergraphs folder --hypergraph <hg>     File generated for the hypergraph with pickle --dbconf_file <conf>  Filename of the configuration file for DBMS connection --dbschema <sch>      Database schema
-  --check               Forces checking the consistency of the catalog when using files (when using
+  --check               Forces checking the consistency of the catalog when using files (when using a DBMS, the check is
+                        always performed)
-                        a DBMS, the check is always performed) --text                Shows the catalog in text format --graph               Shows the catalog in graphical format
+  --text                Shows the catalog in text format --graph               Shows the catalog in graphical format
 ------------------------------------------------------------------------------------------